Are there inherent risks when investing in mutual funds?

 Yes, like all investment vehicles, mutual funds carry risks.
 They invest in a variety of financial securities such as equities, bonds, and money market instruments.
 The performance of these securities can be volatile, leading to fluctuations in the fund's returns.
 The level of risk varies based on the type of mutual fund and its investment strategy.

-• What are charges applicable for investing in mutual funds?
+What charges apply for investing in mutual funds through FYERS?

 A mutual fund is a financial vehicle that pools together money from many investors to purchase a diversified portfolio of stocks, bonds, or other securities.
 Managed by a professional portfolio manager, mutual funds offer investors access to a broad ...